BIO-DIKU/SeqScan/README.md

 ## Output

 The seqscan output is a four column table separated by tabs and with the following columns:

-1: ID     - ID of sequence matched.
+1. ID - ID of sequence matched.
-2: Strand - Strand matched:
+2. Strand - Strand matched:
-                + is forward strand.
+  * + is forward strand.
-                - is reverse strand.
+  * - is reverse strand.
-                . is used for proteins.
+  * . is used for proteins.
-3: Match  - Semicolon separated list of submatches from the  pattern units of
+3. Match - Semicolon separated list of submatches from the  pattern units of the pattern.
-            the pattern.
 Each submatch is a comma separated list of:
-               a: Submatch start position (1-indexed).
+  * Submatch start position (1-indexed).
-               b: Length of submatch.
+  * Length of submatch.
-               c: Edit distance of submatch.
+  * Edit distance of submatch.
-               d: Submatch sequence.
+  * Submatch sequence.
-4: Length - Total length of pattern match.
+4. Length - Total length of pattern match.

 Each line in the output contains one pattern match.